 “I won the Counties and the Munsters.
 And at that time, it was the furthest you could go.
 I wanted to go for the All-Irelands, but I had to wait a year because U14 only did up to Munster level.

 “My friends and I used to go to the athletics club in Cobh together as just a social thing.
 There was a field in the school and there was a track around it.
 It was about 600m, and that was where people just came to run.
 It was in the 80s and to have a track in the town was amazing, even if it was a road track.

 “I never felt like I missed out on anything because of my training growing up.
 I went to a few discos, and I didn’t enjoy it as much as I enjoyed running.

 “That feeling you get when you win a race or when you get to go away somewhere, even up to Dublin or over to Wales, it used to just be so much fun.

 “It was then when I realised that if you earned a reward, it’s much more satisfying than just a simple night out.”

 “I would never look forward to going anywhere unless I put in a bit of effort first.”

-For Sonia’s full story, recorded live as we walked the spectacular the Mangan Loop in Wicklow, listen to the full episode below:
+For the full interview with Sonia O'Sullivan, recorded live as we walked the spectacular the Mangan Loop in Wicklow, listen to the full episode below: